The-Balance-FFXIV/balance-static/content/guide/zyrks-bullshit-guide-to-the-principles-of-healing.md

 Even with GCD heals, there are times when you’ll have to put up shields while the party is already topped off, which may be an efficient thing to do in certain circumstances, but is overhealing on the initial heal.
 Maybe 4 targets need to be healed.
 It’s more efficient to use AoE heals to take care of that than to heal them individually, and those AoE heals can result in more overheal.

 What you’re really interested in is “Overheal by Ability.”
 Selecting “Done By Ability” from the dropdown menu will show you how much healing and overhealing was done by each ability.
-This still doesn’t tell the entire story, because as I said, sometimes overhealing is efficient.
+This *still* doesn’t tell the entire story, because as I said, sometimes overhealing is efficient.
 However, it's a good place to check for red flags.
 If something stands out, it may bear further investigation.
 If you have a lot of overheal from things like Earthly Star, it’s probably not much cause for concern, but if you’ve got a lot of overheal from upfront GCD heals like Cure II or Medica, you should probably look into it, because you’re probably casting those more than you need to.

 Overhealing with single target heals is fairly straightforward, but In order to investigate something like overhealing from Medica, you’ll need to look a little deeper.
 If you select Events view at the top, you’ll be able to see how much healing each individual cast did on each individual target.
 You can also narrow it down by source player, target player, or ability with the other dropdown menus.
 This page will display healing line by line, formatted like so:

-Zyrkhan Dar'locke Helios Zyrkhan Dar'locke +6518 (O: 1321)
+> Zyrkhan Dar'locke Helios Zyrkhan Dar'locke +6518 (O: 1321)

-The number displayed as +____ is the actual HP restored, and (O: ____) is the amount of overheal on top of that.
+The number displayed as +_ is the actual HP restored, and (O: ____) is the amount of overheal on top of that.
 To determine whether certain AoE heals are unnecessary, you can check to see whether the overheal is coming from efficient uses or if the whole cast is mostly overheal.

-Mitigation
+## Mitigation

-TL;DR - Check the casts or buffs/debuffs tabs to see if the party is properly utilizing their available mitigation, or if a lack of mitigation might be necessitating that the healer babysit the group at the cost of their own performance.
+*TL;DR - Check the casts or buffs/debuffs tabs to see if the party is properly utilizing their available mitigation, or if a lack of mitigation might be necessitating that the healer babysit the group at the cost of their own performance.
 You can also sometimes compare damage taken from an ability with another group’s logs to see if there’s a large gap in mitigation between the groups.
 Again, this doesn’t tell the whole story.
-You’ll probably HAVE TO GO DEE— sorry.
+You’ll probably HAVE TO GO DEE— sorry.*

 A healer’s performance also depends quite heavily on how well their tanks mitigate incoming damage with efficient use of cooldowns and tank swaps, and how well the party as a whole mitigates incoming raid damage.
 By checking the Buffs tab and selecting the relevant tank(s) from the dropdown menu, you can determine whether the tanks are mitigating damage properly to enable their healers to contribute more.
 By selecting the Debuffs tab and selecting Enemies, you can also note how well mitigation debuffs like Reprisal, Tactician, Troubadour, Shield Samba, Feint, Addle, etc. were used.

 In addition to this, you can poke around in the Damage Taken tab and compare logs with other groups to examine damage taken per second and total damage taken by each attack, which may give you an idea of how well a group is mitigating damage from certain hard hitting attacks, or mitigating damage as a whole.

-Putting it All in Context
+## Putting it All in Context

-TL;DR - Nothing tells the whole story on its own.
+*TL;DR - Nothing tells the whole story on its own.
 You have to consider basically every part of the picture before you can hope to understand the reasons behind any one facet of a healer’s log, and it can be a bit of an investigative undertaking.
-But you can certainly check for red flags in a few places and make sure there aren’t any glaring problems that need addressing.
+But you can certainly check for red flags in a few places and make sure there aren’t any glaring problems that need addressing.*

 In order to accurately gauge a healer’s performance, you have to consider aaaaaall these factors and more.
 There are a ton of different aspects of healing performance to improve and optimize, and FFLogs can empower you with all the numbers and information you could need to identify ways you can improve.
 It’s an endless wealth of knowledge, and if you’re thorough and you use that knowledge well, you’re well on your way to becoming an excellent healer and having an excellent understanding of the game.
 Just be mindful of the context, because the performance of a healer is directly influenced by a virtually immeasurable number of internal and external factors.

+---

-That’s All, Folks
+# That’s All, Folks
 That’s… that’s it.
 That’s all I’ve got right now.
 It’s finally over.
 If you somehow suffered through this monstrosity with me, I just want to say thank you.
 Thank you for caring enough to seek information, thank you for wanting to improve, thank you for being the best kind of player.
 You deserve a fucking medal.
 I hope this at least helps somebody.
 Because it sure didn’t help my RSI.
 Best of luck to you.
 Keep fighting the good fight.
 Keep seeking knowledge.
 There’s always something to learn.

--Zyrk
+> -Zyrk